BjoernLudwigPTB/pyxml2pdf/README.md

 ## 📖Documentation

-The full developer reference with all public interfaces you can find on [ReadTheDocs ](https://pyxml2pdf.readthedocs.io/).
-User documentation might still take a while for us to generate, since it is only us working on the project and using it as far as we know.
+The API reference you can find on [ReadTheDocs](https://pyxml2pdf.readthedocs.io/).

 ## 💻Installation